RAF Coastal Command during World War II: Mid to late war

 By late 1942, training became sufficient in quality and the number of crews increased.
-For example, No. 17 Group RAF produced 238 trained crews in August 1943, using the 1,007 aircraft available.
+For example, No. 17 Group produced 238 trained crews in August 1943, using the 1,007 aircraft available.
 During that year, 1,863 crews totalling some 11,482 men, were trained on 14 different types of aircraft in 255,800 hours.
 A combination of changed requirements and the formation of more specialist and advanced training overseas reduced the need for further expansion in 1944.
 The figures in 1943 proved to be the highest annual out put of trained crews in wartime.
 With sufficient manpower now available, four OTUs were closed in 1944.
 By July 1944 the 26 syllabuses increased to 38 and the course hours increased to 12 weeks and 87 hours.
 A/S training was soon set in two stages; conversion training taking five to six weeks and 32 day and night flying training and then an operational phase, in which another 55 hours and 30 sorties were flown in five weeks.
 This phase included ten flights on radar and gunnery training.

 The specialised training was conducted from several schools.
 Anti-submarine training was provided from the Combined Anti-Submarine Training Centre at Maydown, beginning in May 1943.
 Air-Sea rescue schools were set up at Blackpool, equipped with Avro Ansons.
 Conversion units, such as No. 6 OTU, was detailed to provide conversion training for crews, who were to fly the Consolidated Liberator, Boeing Fortress and Handley Page Halifax.
 Training still remained below what was needed, owing to manpower requirements on the front line.
 It was not until October 1944, that it became widely accepted to give crews refresher training on new types of aircraft, that this practice became policy.
 Even so, one conversion course was all that was afforded to any crew.
 Increasing the training hours from 72 to 87 helped in some respects.
-Also, by 1945, it had become standard practice for Squadron Leaders to visit and help the OTUs keep pace with changes operational difficulties, by reporting back to the schools on how best the OTU establishment could serve the needs of Squadrons, through training or otherwise.
+Also, by 1945, it had become standard practice for squadron leaders to visit and help the OTUs keep pace with changes operational difficulties, by reporting back to the schools on how best the OTU establishment could serve the needs of Squadrons, through training or otherwise.

 Rather than introducing any revolutionary tactical doctrine, crews gradually became more experienced and increased their effectiveness that way, while specialist training was provided when it was required.
 Survival rates remained mediocre, owing to the nature of long-range operations over water.
 However, with greater innovations, such as radar, better designed aircraft, and more potent weaponry, the crews built on their experiences and the service became an effective naval air service.